IDoTheHax/IDoTheBot/README.md

 /analyze and /analyse
 Search through crash report channels and quickly locate crash reports based on codes.

+/dehoist
+Renick users that attempt to hoist themselves, requires manage members and nicknames perms

 /kick
 Kick a user